keymanapp/keyman/windows/src/developer/README.md

 ## kcmpdll - kmcmpdll.dll & kmcmpdll.x64.dll

-This is the main source code for the keyboard complier it is packaged as dynamic linked library.
+This is the main source code for the keyboard compiler, packaged as dynamic linked library.
 The consumers will call 'CompileKeyboardFile'

 ## kcframe.exe & kcframe.x64.exe